-- ◆ Determined the requirements for the telephone network (→ page 9) - ◆ Planned the number of base stations and their positions (→ page 18) - Set up and operated the measurement equipment.
-If you are using the Gigaset N720 SPK PRO (Site Planning Kit), you can find information about setting it up on → page 29.
+- Planned the number of base stations and their positions ( + P. 24) - Set up and operated the measurement equipment.
+If you are using the Gigaset N720 SPK PRO (Site Planning Kit), you can find information about setting it up on → P. 37.